signalfx/signalfx-dotnet-tracing/docs/troubleshooting.md

 `SIGNALFX_TRACE_LOG_DIRECTORY` to an appropriate path.

 On Linux, the default log location is `/var/log/signalfx/dotnet/`.
-If it does not exist, then run `/opt/signalfx/createLogPath.sh` to create it with appropriate permissions.
+If it does not exist, run `/opt/signalfx/createLogPath.sh` to create it with the required permissions.

 On Windows, the default log location is `%ProgramData%\SignalFx .NET Tracing\logs\`